- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 - How to Write UT Austin’s 2016-17 Essays - September 4, 2016

-For reference, the middle 50% of accepted applicants had SAT critical reading, math, and ACT scores of 610-700, 660-750, and 30-33 respectively.
-Additionally Lehigh keeps track of the interest that applicants demonstrate in the school through things like campus visits and informational sessions, and considers these when making admissions decisions.
+For reference, the middle 50% of accepted applicants had SAT critical reading, math, and ACT scores of 610-700, 660-750, and 30-33, respectively.
+Additionally, Lehigh keeps track of the interest that applicants demonstrate in the school through things like campus visits and informational sessions and considers these points when making admissions decisions.
 If possible, definitely visit the Lehigh University campus!
-If this is not possible though due to logistics or expense, consider getting in contact with your region’s admissions officer to build a relationship.
+If this is not possible due to logistics or expense, consider getting in contact with your region’s admissions officer to build a relationship.

 Beyond demonstrating interest, though, one important step towards gaining acceptance to Lehigh is an exceptional set of essays.
 Here, we’ve detailed how to write successful and effective responses to each of Lehigh’s essay prompts.

 What do you and Lehigh have in common?
 (250-350 words)

 There are two definitive ways to approach this prompt.
 The first being your average, “We both value diverse perspectives,” or “We place an emphasis on interdisciplinary education.”
 This would fall under the traditional approach category because there is little creativity injected into the writing.

 Although you could be pointing out valid similarities between your values and Lehigh’s, this method won’t make your essay stand out in the admissions office.
 Think about the thousands of other application essays that will be written with almost identical language and wording.
 So while there is nothing inherently wrong with taking the prompt at face value, there is also a more abstract, distinct way to respond.